chrislo27/RhythmHeavenRemixEditor/docs/Out-of-memory-on-music.md

 In order to force the Java Virtual Machine to be allowed to use more memory, you have to edit either the **bat**ch file for Windows, or **sh**ell file for Linux/macOS.
-Replace the line `java -jar RHRE3.jar` with the below:
+Replace the line that starts with `java -jar` with the below:

 ```
-java -jar -Xmx1024m RHRE.jar
+java -jar -Xmx1500m RHRE.jar
 ```

->`Xmx1024m` indicates that you want a max of 1024 MB allocated.
-Change that value if you need to.
+>`Xmx1500m` indicates that you want a maximum of 1500 MB of RAM allocated.
+Change that value if you are still having out of memory errors.

+Note that as of v3.18.7 the default maximum memory allocated is 1024 MB.

 Now, you must **ALWAYS** run RHRE through that file, or else the *settings will be ignored*.